AUTHOR: The Dental CFO

 See the IRS guidelines for a comprehensive list of qualifying purchases.

-All eligible equipment and technology purchases can be brand new or pre-owned, providing it is new to your practice.
+All eligible equipment and technology purchases can be brand new or pre-owned, provided it is new to your practice.

-- The deduction amount is reduced after hitting the year’s spending cap, $2.70 million in 2022.
+- The deduction amount is reduced after hitting the year’s spending cap, $2,890,000 in 2023.
 Any eligible purchases over this amount need to be depreciated according to their asset class.

 - You can’t expense these large purchases if your company operates at a net loss.

-In 2022, the bonus depreciation is set at 100%.
-Bonus depreciation can be used in addition to the Section 179 deduction for businesses that purchase equipment valued over the Section 179 equipment purchase limit, of $2.70 million in 2022.
-And with no spending cap, bonus depreciation is especially advantageous for larger businesses with greater spending thresholds.
-Additionally, the bonus depreciation can be applied even if your company operates at a net loss in 2022.
+With no spending cap, bonus depreciation is especially advantageous for larger businesses with greater spending thresholds.
+Additionally, the bonus depreciation can be applied even if your company operates at a net loss in 2023.